 If your process is delayed, all the good candidates will be gone and you will have to select from the average candidates, or worse you may have to re-do the whole procedure.
 So, giving interview feedback on time is useful for hiring the best candidates.

-Evaluating Candidates After Interview:
+Evaluation of Candidates After Interview:

 For a successful hiring procedure – three criteria’s are very essential, they are- Skills, motivation and cultural fit/attitude.

-One needs to judge the candidate on these major criteria, it can also be termed as hiring stool; The criteria for interview evaluation which means, if a candidate is lacking in any one of the factor then it will be considered as a bad hire.
+One needs to judge the candidate on these major criteria, it can also be termed as hiring stool; The criteria for interview evaluation which means, if a candidate is lacking in any one of the factors then it will be considered as a bad hire.

 To segregate the parameters in detail one can use the below-mentioned format-